Andrew’s Driving School Terms and Conditions

 12a.
 On our courses which include a driving test we reserve the right to withhold the use of our vehicle for the test if in our opinion you are not ready to sit the test, should this be the case we will try to avoid the loss of any test fees.

-12b on our residential driving courses which include a driving test, the test is booked on the condition that you have reached the expected standard for the test.
+12b on our residential driving courses and also any other courses which include a driving test, the test is booked on the condition that you have reached the expected standard for the test.
+Should you not be at an acceptable standard then the driving test will be rescheduled for a later date.

 Any questions you can contact us on our contact page.